Buddy Werner: Death

 Following the Olympics, the 1964 racing season concluded March 22 at the U.S. Alpine Championships in Winter Park, Colorado, and Werner retired from competition at age 28 and started a new career.
 Three weeks later he was in Switzerland with more than a dozen others to film the ski fashion movie Ski-Fascination for Willy Bogner.
 Werner and German racer (and Olympic medalist) Barbi Henneberger, age 23, were caught in an avalanche on the Trais Fleur slope, near St. Moritz.
 Both skied out of the first avalanche, but were caught up in another; their bodies were found hours later, deaths attributed to suffocation.

 Bogner, 22, and Henneberger were to be engaged that summer; he was tried by a Swiss court for homicide by negligence.
 Initially acquitted, the prosecution later won a conviction on appeal, of manslaughter by negligence, and Bogner received a two-month suspended sentence.

 After a memorial service in Denver, Werner's funeral in Steamboat Springs overflowed the United Methodist Church, and he was buried at the city cemetery at the base of Howelson Hill.
 Coach Bob Beattie and teammates from the U.S. Ski Team were pallbearers.

 Personal

 In 1961, Werner married Vanda Norgren, the daughter of Denver industrialist C.A.
 Norgren, and they had no children.
-He was scheduled to complete his bachelor's degree at the University of Colorado in June 1964, and co-owned a ski shop with his sister Skeeter at the base of the fledgling Steamboat Ski Resort.
+He was scheduled to complete his bachelor's degree at the University of Colorado in June 1964, and co-owned a ski shop with his sister Skeeter at the base of the fledgling Storm Mountain ski area, which later became Steamboat Ski Resort.

-Werner was also romantically linked to ski racer Jill Kinmont, and was played by actor Bill Vint in 1975's The Other Side of the Mountain, a biography of Kinmont's life that focused on her tragic injury in January 1955 which led to their eventual breakup.
+In the mid-1950s, Werner was romantically linked to ski racer Jill Kinmont, and was played by actor Bill Vint in 1975's The Other Side of the Mountain, a biography of Kinmont's life that focused on her tragic injury in January 1955 which led to their eventual breakup.
 They had met the previous year at a U.S. training camp in Sun Valley, Idaho.